-ACADEMIC YEAR: 2022/23 NATIONAL COST CENTRE: MODULE LEADER: Hannah Morris OTHER MODULE STAFF:
+ACADEMIC YEAR: 2023/24 NATIONAL COST CENTRE: MODULE LEADER: Samantha Dart OTHER MODULE STAFF:

-- An understanding of the brain and the nervous system, how these work and the ways in which psychology investigate them. - Hidden processes, the ideas of cognitive psychology as investigating hidden processes will be discussed and the importance of these. - Cognitive psychology; a variety of topics will be looked at such as memory, language and attention.
+- Summary of Module Content - An understanding of the brain and the nervous system, how these work and the ways in which psychology investigate them. - Hidden processes, the ideas of cognitive psychology as investigating hidden processes will be discussed and the importance of these. - Cognitive psychology; a variety of topics will be looked at such as memory, language and attention.
 Both theoretical aspects and key historical and recent studies will be examined. - Biological psychology; topics such as stress, how the brain works, vision.
 Both theoretical aspects and key historical and recent studies will be examined.

-SUMMARY OF TEACHING AN SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lectures 22 Seminars 8 Self-directed Study 170 Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc)
+SUMMARY OF TEACHING A SUMMARY OF TEACHING AND LEARNING [Use HESA KIS definitions] Scheduled Activities Hours Comments/Additional Information Lectures 22 Seminars 8 Self-directed Study 170 Total 200 (NB: 1 credit = 10 hours of learning; 10 credits = 100 hours, etc)

-Category Element Component Name Component weighting Comments Include links to learning objectives
+Category Element Componen t Name Component weighting Comments Include links to learning objectives

-Written exam E1 100% Total=100% LO 1&3
+Written exam E1 100% Total=100 % LO 1&3

 T 0%

 Coursework C1 100% Total = 100% LO 2&4

-Practice P 0%
+Practice Р 0%